aryoda/R_enumerations/README.md

 ## Overview

-A package that adds a dynamic enumeration data type to the R programming language
+This package adds a dynamic enumeration data type to the R programming language

-An enumeration is a data type that consisting of a set of named values.
+An enumeration is a data type that consisting of a set of named values (value/name pairs).